Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Experiments

 \subsubsection{Controlled effects in Montezuma's Revenge}

-\hypertarget{mzr-controlled-pixel}{} \bookmark[level=subsection,dest=mzr-controlled-pixel]{Controlled effects in Montezuma's Revenge} This last pixel-level experiment evaluates CEN on Montezuma's Revenge environment.
-Although agents in Atari environments have limited control over the environment, the relatively complex dynamics of the agent makes Montezuma's Revenge a challenging test-bed.
-Results shown in Fig. 8 indicate that CEN can also model controlled effects but that the increase in complexity affects its ability to predict accurate masks.
-Additionally, Fig. \ref{fig:results_masks} (last column) shows examples of the masks generated by CEN and our baseline for this environment.
-Although the F1 score is lower than in the other environments, Atari has more complex shapes which make the model have lower F1 score even when modeling the controlled effect.
+This last pixel-level experiment evaluates CEN on Montezuma's Revenge (MZR) environment.
+Although agents in Atari environments have limited control over the environment, the relatively complex dynamics of Montezuma's Revenge makes it a challenging test-bed.
+Results shown in Fig. \ref{fig:results_mzr_effects} indicate that CEN can also model controlled effects.

+Unlike previous environments, CEN's F1 score behaves differently due to two main reasons: 1) \textit{F1 decreases over time:} the F1 score is extremely sensitive for empty ground truth, a single pixel marked as controlled takes the score from 1 to 0.
+At the beginning of training, CEN produces empty masks correctly but performs poorly at controlled effects, which makes the F1 score artificially high.
+Over time it improves at controlled effects but starts marking very few pixels as controlled for effects where nothing is controlled.
+2) \textit{F1 is lower:} the sensitivity of the F1 score also affects CEN's performance on controlled effects since pixels outside the ground truth are penalized the same no matter how close to the ground truth they are.
+Appendix \ref{app:masks} includes additional masks showing that CEN fails by pixels close to the controlled object instead of identifying the wrong object as controlled.